FUGA0618/cheapest-books/README.md

 $ cheapest-books
 ```

-2. When the system is waiting for your input, enter the ISBN of the book and press the Enter key.
+2. When the system is waiting for your input, enter the ISBN (13 digits) of the book and press the Enter key.

 ```shell
 ?
 Please enter a ISBN ›